 NOTHING LIKE ITS MONOPOLY.
 "Since in the past petroleum rates have not always been established to promote, but often to check, traffic, and the tariffs are more or less permeated with discriminations in favor of the Standard Oil company, having been built up during a series of years in that view, it may be that this discrim-ination will never be eliminated by any process of complaint against a specific rate or practise.
-Judging by the past, discriminations as to this traffic may arise more frequently than those now existing can be rooted out by that method.
+Judging by the past, discriminations as to this traffic may arise more frequently than those how existing can be rooted out by that method.
 As to no other important tarf-fic is there an approach to the monopo-ly of the Standard Oil company in that of oil.
-Under these conditions it may become necessary to the uprooting of established wrongs and the prevention become necessary to the uproofing of established wrongs and the prevention of others that the government shall fix in the first instance the rates and regulations for the transportation of this traffic.
-This method has been adopted by the legislature of one state It probably will be found necessary to disassociate in the case of oil, as in that of other commodities the function of disassociate in the case of oil, as in that of other commodities, the function of transportation from that of production and distribution.
-What other remedies in addition to those already provided it may be necessary to prescribe can be better determined in the near fu-ture by the results of experience in aministering the present law."
+Under these conditions it may become necessary to the uprooting of established wrongs and the prevention established wrongs and the prevention of others that the government shall fix in the first instance the rates and regulations for the transportation of this traffic.
+This method has been adopted by the legislature of one state It probably will be found necessary to disassociate in the case of oil, as in that disassociate in the case of oil, as in that of other commodities, the function of transportation from that of production and distribution.
+What other remedies in addition to those already provided it may be necessary to prescribe can be better determined in the near fu-ture by the results of experinece in aministering the present law."